d20043-sketch/Dent_GPA/README.md

 # 🎓Dent_GPA - CGPA Calculator + Honours Tracker

-A Simple CGPA Calculator and Goal Planner designed for BDS students of **University of Peradeniya**.
+A Simple CGPA Calculator and Honours tracker designed for BDS students of **University of Peradeniya**.

 > **Live Demo:** [Click here to use the Calculator](https://d20043-sketch.github.io/Dent_GPA/)